Wednesday, August 20, 2025

 Bella was special, she grew on me quickly.
 I recall calling one of the WAAL directors after I had had Bella for a bit and cried and cried and CRIED to her on the phone.
 I told her how in love I had fallen with this dog.
 And after her being abandoned and so scared - but now had a place she came to know as home and someone that loved her endlessly - how the actual FUCK was I supposed to put her up for adoption.
 I didn't want Bella to feel abandoned again.
 I didn't want her to think I gave up on her.
 I didn't want the trust she had given me to be betrayed.
 Thank god for the WONDERFUL WAAL employee I called.
 She talked me off a ledge.
 Amy did nothing but comfort, support and encourage me for all I was doing for Bella.
 When I got off the phone I cried some more and then started to realize, I was talking about Bella, but I was also talking about me.
 I have also felt tiny, scared and abandoned.
 I realized, this little dog was teaching me.

 And she certainly did.
 Bella taught me a lot of things in the few months I had her, but the most beautiful thing she taught me was love.
 I realized I was crying because I didn't want her to ever feel like I was giving up on her.
-I was crying because I could tell when I got Bella she had been abused.
+I was crying because I realized I shouldn’t give up on me.
+Tears were streaming because I could tell when I got Bella she had been abused.
 She was timid, hesitant and scared, but she was open to trusting me.
 Bella and I, we found our strength after abuse together.
 We found ourselves through watching each other.
 Her heart and her spunk taught me that there is happiness after terrible experiences.
 I like to think I taught her that too.
-She taught me that sometimes there are people worthy of trust.
+She taught me that sometimes there are people (and animals) worthy of trust.
 She softened my heart in learning to trust her and watching her learn how to trust me.
 She taught me that sometimes there are rare moments in life that actually put you exactly where you are supposed to be.
 After trauma, after being left alone and scared- after fighting to get to the other side....Bella, you ultimately helped me re-find me, by showing me that my heart was still capable of love.
 I will never be able to thank her enough for that.

 I did adopt her out, to the most AMAZING family.
 She was loved just as much as she was with me, and I dare to say even more spoiled.
 She was a true princess and she had found her worthy throne.
 I reached out to the adopter a couple months ago and discovered devasting news.
 Bella, my sweet strong beautiful girl, had been taken from us too soon.